-Student:
+Class Period: Student:

-Instructions: Summarize your SAE activities and in your summaries and date each of the end of the semester. d accomplishments each day.
-Be sure to use correct spelling and punctuation entry.
+Instructions: Summarize your SAE activities a in your summaries and date each the end of the semester. and accomplishments each day.
+Be sure to use correct spelling and punctuation h entry.
 This is an important activity, as you will be graded on your journal at

 Monday:

 Tuesday:

 Wednesday:

 Thursday:

 Friday:

 Saturday:

 Sunday: